David Emmanuel Jack

 Sir David Emmanuel Jack GCMG MBE (16 July 1918 – 18 July 1998) was Governor-General of Saint Vincent and the Grenadines from 1989 to 1996.
 He was born in Victoria Village, St Vincent and the Grenadines.
-He also served as Health Minister from 1986 to 1989, and also as Minister of Labour.
+He also served as Health Minister from 1986 to 1989, and also as Minister of Labour, and also Deputy Prime Minister during the New Democratic Party administration.